Discover How to Live Longer……..

 Supplements and drugs are not the answer to a functional body…..it requires more than that.

-Unfortunately, sitting, exercise and premature death are a much more common theme today.
+Unfortunately, sitting, exercise and premature death is a much more common theme today.

 So many of us are sitting more and for longer and doing less exercise (what I call resting and rusting), whether that be in our daily grind at work or when we reach retirement age.
-So if we don’t take care of ourselves our bodies will become increasingly weaker and unable to support us into a disease free ripe old age.
+So if we don’t take care of ourselves our bodies will become increasingly weaker and unable to support us into a disease-free and independent ripe old age.

 The US National Center for Biotechnology Information in an article titled “Skeletal muscle as a regulator of the longevity protein, Klotho” taken from Frontiers in Physiology says; “There is abundant evidence that exercise may be effective in preventing, delaying or reversing the effect of age on tissue health and functioning.”